-2.3 Current funding position
+Current funding position

-The current round of funding will end on 30th September 2024, and we have not received any updates from Government or Kent County Council that there will be a further round of funding, and this will have a significant impact on Swale residents, Swale Borough Council and Swales VCSE.
+The current round of funding will end on 30th September 2024, and we have recently received an update from Government that there will be a further round of funding to cover winter, ending in April 2025.

-2.4 Delivery model
+Delivery model

-In rounds 1 & 2 (Oct 2021-Sep22) we developed a service offer that consisted of a combination of funding VCSE partners and delivery of a voucher scheme by officers in-house.
+In rounds 1 & 2 (Oct 2021-Sep22) we developed a service offer that consisted of a combination of funding VCSE partners and delivery of a voucher scheme by officers inhouse.
 This formed the basis of the service offer that we have been delivering ever since by using the evidence from the first rounds to show resident need and how we could respond with the staff resources and funds available to us.